abhisheksrc/nli/README.md

 An example of sentences with a score of `5.0`, from the corpus, is: **A band is performing on a stage.**  and **A band is playing onstage.**

-In order to evaluate semantic similarity we come up with a feature vector using fixed size sentence embeddings and pass the feature vector to a scoring function which yields the similarity score.
+In order to evaluate semantic similarity we come up with a feature vector using fixed size sentence embeddings and pass the feature vector(s) to a scoring function which yields the similarity score.

 We train and compare performances of the following 2 models and choose the one which performs the best on the STS test set:

 1. [Word Averaging Cosine Similarity](src/sts_avg.py)
-  - This is our baseline model, where the sentence embedding is computed by averaging word embeddings and the feature vector is obtained by concatenating the embeddings.
-We use cosine similarity as the scoring function and scale the score on `5.0` scale.
+  - This is our baseline model, where the sentence embedding is computed by averaging word embeddings.
+We use cosine similarity as the scoring function on the input of sentence pair embeddings and scale the score on `5.0` scale.
   For training details please see [STS train Avg Sim](src/sts_train_avg.py).
   To run and obtain the STS model please run the following command from `$src` directory:
   ```bash